allenai/ai2thor/README.md

 ## Documentation

-Please refer to the [Documentation Page](http://ai2thor.allenai.org/documentation/) on the AI2-THOR website for information on Installation, API, Metadata, and other important framework information.
+Please refer to the [Documentation Page on the AI2-THOR website](http://ai2thor.allenai.org/documentation/) for information on Installation, API, Metadata, actions, object properties and other important framework information.
 ## Unity Development

 If you wish to make changes to the Unity scenes/assets you will need to install Unity Editor version 2018.3.6 for OSX (Linux Editor is currently in Beta) from [Unity Download Archive](https://unity3d.com/get-unity/download/archive).
 After making your desired changes using the Unity Editor you will need to build.
 To do this you must first exit the editor, then run the following commands from the ai2thor base directory.
 Individual scenes (the 3D models) can be found beneath the unity/Assets/Scenes directory - scenes are named FloorPlan###.